 Phase 1 South: American Legion Bridge I-270 to I-370

-- download and email a completed comment form to ALB270TollSetting@mdta.maryland.gov;
+- downloading and emailing a completed comment form to ALB270TollSetting@mdta.maryland.gov;

-- print and mail a completed comment form to Phase 1 South: American Legion Bridge I-270 to I-370 Toll Rate Range Public Comment, Maryland Transportation Authority, 2310 Broening Highway, Baltimore, MD 21224; or
+- printing and mailing a completed comment form to Phase 1 South: American Legion Bridge I-270 to I-370 Toll Rate Range Public Comment, Maryland Transportation Authority, 2310 Broening Highway, Baltimore, MD 21224; or

-- provide call-in testimony at 855-701-1977 and leave a single voicemail that is limited to three minutes.
+- providing call-in testimony at 855-701-1977 and leaving a single voicemail that is limited to three minutes.

 The new Recommended Preferred Alternative (RPA) recently identified by the Federal Highway Administration and the Maryland Department of Transportation State Highway Administration for the Managed Lanes Study focuses solely on building a new American Legion Bridge and delivering two high occupancy toll (HOT) lanes in each direction on I-270 to I-370.
 In the RPA, existing general-purpose travel lanes throughout the corridor will be retained and will remain free for use by all motorists.
 Drivers with less than three occupants in the vehicle would only pay if they choose to use the HOT lanes.
 HOV3+ will allow carpools, vanpools and other vehicles carrying three or more people to travel faster and more reliably in the new HOT lanes free of charge any time of day.
 Buses and motorcycles also will be granted free passage on the new HOT lanes, providing opportunities for a faster, more-reliable trip.
 This alternative would deliver a new American Legion Bridge as the primary link between key economic centers in Maryland and Virginia, and would add a bicycle and pedestrian connection.

-If you are unable to access the hearing materials online, or if you require special accommodations under the Americans with Disabilities Act or require language translation services (free of charge), please contact the MDTA’s Title VI Officer at email@example.com or at 410-537-6720 at least ten days prior to the first hearing.
+If you are unable to access the hearing materials online, or if you require special accommodations under the Americans with Disabilities Act or require language translation services (free of charge), please contact the MDTA’s Title VI Officer at email@example.com or at 410-537-6720.